 Weather windows

 As the conditions in the mountains are changing, the climbing season for classic snow and ice routes has moved earlier in the year.
 This can coincide with unsettled spring weather patterns.
-Weather windows may be short and pressurise climbers to venture out immediately after a storm.
-Avalanche problems will stabilise quickly during the warmer summer months but simple rules of thumb such as avoiding avalanche terrain for 24 to 48 hours and dramatically reducing exposure to avalanche hazard.
-It is also important to be aware that unusual weather events at any time of year will result in unusual avalanche conditions.
+Weather windows may be short and pressures climbers to venture out immediately after a storm.

-Strategies for Mountaineers
+Strategies for mountaineers

 Avalanche training

-The Mountain Safety Council findings reaffirm the immense value and positive behavioural impacts of having completed formal avalanche training.
+The Mountain Safety Council findings reaffirm the immense value and positive behavioral impacts of having completed formal avalanche training.
 If you are a mountaineer looking to further your avalanche knowledge, seek out professionally run courses focused on mountaineering and delivered by mountain guides.
 You may have to travel to specific areas of the country for this.
 Foot-based courses mean slower travel and therefore participants will have to travel for longer durations to have the same opportunities to visit and experience different areas, terrain, and snowpacks.
 Climbers should therefore be prepared to spend longer gathering these experiences.

 Conclusion